telerik/blazor-docs/components/tilelayout/events.md

 }
 ````

+>note For performance reasons, the component does not re-render after this event, even though it is an EventCallback.
+This means that you cannot change its settings such as [state]({%slug tilelayout-state%}), or settings/parameters of child components in it.

 ## OnReorder

 The `OnReorder` event fires when tiles have been reordered.
 You can use it to, for example, update the saved [state]({%slug tilelayout-state%}) for your users.